lvaylet/lvaylet/README.md

 *Jun 2020 – Present*

-I help our customers solve their biggest problems and transform their business using the best of Google.
-I also ensure our partners become the best pre-sales and delivery extension of our Google Cloud business.
+I help our customers solve their biggest problems and transform their business using the best of Google by ensuring our partners become the best pre-sales and delivery extension of our Google Cloud business.

 ### Cloud Architect | DevOps @ Groupe Renault